toolctl/toolctl/README.md

 Our goal is to support as many tools as possible, so expect this list to grow significantly over time.

-In general, `toolctl` supports any tool that:
+In general, `toolctl` currently supports any tool that:

 ✔ consists of a single executable file\
+✔ has no external dependencies\
 ✔ runs on Linux and/or macOS\
 ✔ includes a version command or flag\
 ✔ provides its source code and precompiled binaries online under a free and open source license